pooltogether/liquidator-simulation/README.md

 - When the market price rises, the liquidator easily tracks it.
 - When the market price drops, the liquidator price descends linearly.
+- The liquidator price is always slightly higher than the market price: this is the arbitrage opportunity.

 # Summary